 In May 2015 he made his conducting debut at the Concert Hall of the Kennedy Center for the Performing Arts.
-Dimitar lives in Severn, MD with his wife Nicole, Princess (an adorable cocker spaniel), Mecho (an over energized American Eskimo), and O’Mallay (an old and distinguished Himalayan cat) and enjoys working in his garden.
+Dimitar lives in Annapolis, MD with his wife Nicole and Mecho (an over energized American Eskimo).

 The Conductor, Pianist and Educator